 It is clear form PG&E’s continued legal maneuvering that their corporate structure, corporate culture, and operating standards are simply insufficient to operate in a world in which their actions and inactions can have enormously costly and deadly ramifications.
 In the context of other states and utility companies (many of which are not private entities), PG&E’s continued negligence and fault for deadly and costly incidents is extremely apparent, and appalling.
-Although victims of PG&E’s actions may be capable of achieving financial restitution from the company, should PG&E be permitted to simply reflect these payments back onto the consumers will be yet another injustice conducted at their hands.
+Although victims of PG&E’s actions may be capable of achieving financial restitution from the company through a PG&E lawsuit, should PG&E be permitted to simply reflect these payments back onto the consumers will be yet another injustice conducted at their hands.

 Please consider contacting California wildfire liability attorney Bobby Thompson if you or someone you know has been a victim of the 2017 California Wine Country Wildfires.
-Our qualified and experienced wildfire liability lawyers will be happy to provide you with a free consultation to determine how we can help you receive the compensation you deserve.
+Our qualified and experienced PG&E wildfire liability lawyers will be happy to provide you with a free consultation to determine how we can help you receive the compensation you deserve.
 Thompson Law Office has the experience and skills to get you the help you need and deserve.